emissary-ingress/emissary/reference/idp-support/uaa.md

 # Cloud Foundry User Account and Authentication Service (UAA)

-**IMPORTANT:** Ambassador Pro requires the IDP return a JWT signed by the RS256 algorithm (asymmetric key).
-UAA defaults to symmetric key encryption which Ambassador Pro cannot read.
+**IMPORTANT:** Ambassador Edge Stack requires the IDP return a JWT signed by the RS256 algorithm (asymmetric key).
+UAA defaults to symmetric key encryption which Ambassador Edge Stack cannot read.
 You will need to provide your own asymmetric key when configuring UAA. e.g.